 In the last decade, mapping took advantage of the great and fast technological advances.
-We could say that it replaced the traditional audiovisual productions that were performed at events and shows.
+We could say that it replaced the traditional audio-visual productions that were performed at events and shows.
 Screens are no longer used, and ‘ad hoc’ surfaces have been made, where the projection is created uniquely and specifically for each particular event.

 Usually when asked what the mapping is, one is left speechless.
-That is why, we will try to explain mapping in the simplest and effortless way.
+That is why, we will try to explain mapping in the simplest and most effortless way.
 Firstly, it is important to know that mapping is a technique that consists of projecting modified images on flat surfaces or surfaces with volume so they fit perfectly on a given surface.
 The projected video content is produced and adapted, specifically for each surface, generating light effects that are accompanied by a sound design and creates optical illusions generating an artistic show.

-There are no limits when it comes to where mapping can be projected, on a car, facade of somebody’s house or a large building.
+There are no limits when it comes to where mapping can be projected, on a car, on the facade of somebody’s house or on a large building.
 Some believe that the antecedent of this technique goes all the way back to 200 BC, with the famous representations of the Chinese shadows that were first used in the theatre world.
 Then, with the arrival of the “magic lantern”, created by Christian Huygens and Athanasius Kircher, it was possible to bring an image sequence projector to the “big screen” for the first time.
 It consisted of the light projection and optical resources to create the images and its success was immediate in the second half of the seventeenth century.

-Others believe that mapping has a much more current direct history.
+Others believe that mapping has a much more contemporary direct history.
 In 2003, 16 ¨Pigi projectors¨ (slide projectors with a great light output) were used for the first time at the renowned Fête des Lumières festival in France.
 They generated innovative and surprising spectacle for that time.
 Another quite recent antecedent, from the last decade, is the appearance of the video-jockey.
-The VJ is an artist dedicated to mixing video sequences in synchrony with a musical base, animating illustrations made on his computer or generating loops, using scenes from movies or videos, adding filters to alter them and mixing them to make a composition of images.
+The VJ is an artist dedicated to mixing video sequences in synchronisation with a musical base, animating illustrations made on his computer or generating loops, using scenes from movies or videos, adding filters to alter them and mixing them to make a composition of images.